 Some of these rules include refraining from storing sensitive data, limiting data storage & access, securing business processes with firewalls, and staying up-to-date with security patches.
 You can do that by having secure payment providers’ hosted checkouts as they often meet these rules for you.

-6. Payment Tokenizatio
+6. Payment Tokenization

 One of the ways you can ensure payment security is by enabling tokenization in the payment processor where the credit card data is converted into a token which is a string of randomly generated numbers.